 One difference between cleaning carpets and leather upholstery is that while spraying water or a cleaning solution on carpets may sometimes be advisable to help lift or remove carpet stains, the liberal use of water is not recommended for use on leather.
 Water on leather, especially if you end up saturating the leather, may cause the leather to shrink, become loose or fade from the application of too much liquid, or this may even result in an unsightly water stain.

 When dealing with stains on leather, blot using clean towels or rags to lift as much of the spilled substance away from the leather surface of the couch.
 If you are using a commercially available leather cleaner and it has passed the small area test, go ahead and use it to clean the stain.
 Again, just remember to follow the manufacturer’s instructions.
 And above all, make sure that your use of any cleaning product does not go against the manufacturer’s warranty.
 Otherwise, you might void your warranty on your leather couch.

-Erie carpet cleaners are saying that ink or marker stains can be treated with a small amount of alcohol on a cotton swab.
+Carpet cleaners at www.carpetcleaningsaltlakecity.net are saying that ink or marker stains can be treated with a small amount of alcohol on a cotton swab.
 Use a leather wipe or a clean cloth dampened with conditioning soap to handle grease, coffee, tea, and wine stains.
 Never saturate the leather with water, but if you find yourself dealing with a water stain, dry the leather as thoroughly as possible.
 No matter what stain you find yourself dealing with, it is always a good idea to finish off with a complete recondition of the entire leather furniture, from seam to seam.